Christianity in Norway: By county

 The above numbers reflect the percentage of the population that are members of a church, typically from being baptized as infants.
 According to study collected on a sample of 706 Less than half of these define themselves as Christian.

-Compared with other countries
+Compared with other countries and states

 Church attendance

 As of the early 21st century, Norway has one of the lowest church attendance rates in the world.
 Below is a table that compares Norway with other governmental divisions in regular church attendance for the early 21st century (2004–2006).
 In contrast to 250,000 regular churchgoers in the whole of Norway in 2004, 43,500 attend Lakewood Church in the United States each week, and 23,000 attend Hillsong Church in Australia each week.

 The U.S. state of Alabama has a population roughly equal to that of Norway, but church attendance in Alabama is as much as 11 times higher than in Norway.

-Importance of religion

-Below is a table that compares Norway with other countries in importance of religion.